Details and Policies for Summer Camp (updated 6/9/26)

 Literacy

-This year, we’re scaling back the literacy block because we felt it was too intense last year.
-It’s a 45-minute block.
-For the first part, there will be a whole-group activity.
-After that, campers will have some independent reading time.
+The literacy block is 30 minutes.
+For the first part, there is a whole-group activity.
+After that, campers have some independent reading time.
 We have a wide selection of books, but children are also welcome to bring their own.
-If kids bring books to camp, we strongly recommend that they keep them in large zip locks so they don’t get wet when in their backpacks with swim items.
+If kids bring books to camp, we strongly recommend keeping them in large zip-lock bags so they don’t get wet when in their backpacks with swim items.

 Transportation